ftripier/ftripier.github.io/_posts/2020-10-03-latex-masks-up.markdown

 the streetlights that move by too quickly

-The worms trapped under our skin
+the worms trapped under our skin

-the silence that screams so righteously
+the silence that screams after us

 the photographs sometimes held in our gloves